The Ultimate Guide to Tax Savings for Education

 - If the ESA beneficiary reaches 30 years old, the account must be distributed.
 However, it can be rolled over for the benefit of certain family members.

 Education Savings Bond Program

 The Education Savings Bond Program permits qualified taxpayers to exclude from their gross income all or a portion of the interest earned on the redemption of qualified U.S. savings bonds.
 A qualified bond is a Series EE bond issued after 1989 or a Series I bond.

-If the requirements are met, the bond interest is not taxable when the bond is redeemed.
-To qualify for this exclusion, the taxpayer must:
+If the requirements are met, the bond interest is not taxable when redeemed.
+To qualify for this exclusion, you must: